All Episodes

 And so the whole leveraging came crashing down, but it was fundamentally a failure of government intervention.

-Indeed, Sarkozy was right, the French president not long ago, Nicholas Sarkozy said that this financial crisis, quote, is not a crisis of capitalism.
+The French president not long ago, Nicholas Sarkozy, said that this financial crisis, quote, is not a crisis of capitalism.

-It is a crisis of a system that has distressed itself or distance itself, I should say, from the most fundamental values of capitalism, which betrayed the spirit of capitalism.
+It is a crisis of a system that has distressed itself or distanced itself, I should say, from the most fundamental values of capitalism, which betrayed the spirit of capitalism.

 The market, I mean, they don't like instability.